TeamSadbhawna/portal_v1/README.md

 | [Salokya Kumar](https://github.com/ksalokya)        | [Sayan Bhattacharyya](https://github.com/Sayan3990) | [Tisha Soumya](https://github.com/Tishasoumya-02) |
 | ----------- | ----------- | ----------- |

-# Note - This was not our final release considering time constraints, later we moved to to this awesome new UI.
+# Note - This was not our final release.
+We released this version considering time constraints, later we moved to to this awesome new UI.
 Check out our final project [here](https://github.com/TeamSadbhawna/portal).